reframejs/reframe/readme.md

 #### Customization

-Reframe's basic usage is designed to be as easy as possible.
-But Reframe also supports customization.
-Many customizations are easy to achieve, and
-Reframe allows "full customization": virtually everything is customizable.
+Reframe is desgined with easy customization in mind.

-Examples of customizations that are easy to achieve:
+For example, the following are easy to achieve:
  - Custom server
    - Add server routes to add RESTful/GraphQL API endpoints, authentication endpoints, etc.
    - Custom hapi server config.
 (Reframe uses the hapi server framework by default.)